Solar power in Maryland

 Solar power in Maryland is supported by the state's legislation regarding the Renewable Portfolio Standard and Solar Renewable Energy Credit (SREC) program.
-The target for renewable energy as of 2017 is 20% by 2020, including 2% from solar power.
+The target for renewable energy as of 2017 was 20% by 2020, including 2% from solar power.

 According to the Maryland Energy Administration, Maryland is exposed to approximately 5.3kWh per square meter of solar energy on a daily basis, and as of 2016, the state had 508 MW installed which ranks Maryland 11th in the nation for installed solar capacity.

 State and local incentives

 Various tax credits are available for Maryland solar power system installations, as of January 2017 the vast majority of county property tax credits have expired, a full list of remaining tax credits is available from DSIRE.
 The Maryland Energy Administration offers a $1000 grant for residential PV systems between 2 and 20 kW of DC power at STC and $500 for solar hot water (solar thermal).
 Commercial installations are granted $60/kW (max.
 100 kW) for solar panels and $20/square foot (max.
 250 square feet) for solar thermal systems.